robksawyer/tailwindcss-pixel-dimensions/README.md

-# Font Sizes for Tailwind CSS
+# Pixel Dimensions for Tailwind CSS
 This plugin allows you to quickly generate widths and heights in pixels.

 ## Requirements